-When I look at myself in the mirror, I see the silver streaks, the laugh lines, the loose skin that just won’t fade away after having these 5 children.
+When I look at myself in the mirror, I see the silver streaks in my hair, the laugh lines, the loose skin that just won’t ‘bounce back’ after having these 5 children.
 I don’t understand why my hubby still just stops and stares at me…only to whisper “you are so beautiful.”

 Our society panders after the young and in a nearly worshipful attitude, strives to look as youthful as possible.
 We spend hours working out, we spend money on products that promise to remove years from our bodies, and we pour ourselves into this pursuit with vim and vigor.
 But should we?
-According to my science textbook, the aging of the body is unavoidable.
+According to my science textbook (The Sciences by Trefil & Hazen), the aging of the body is unavoidable.
 The skin, over time, will simply lose its luster and firmness.
 The hair follicles will lose their melatonin and become ‘uncolored’.
 Our joints, muscles, tissue will begin a natural process of decay that really ramps up after hitting age 50.
-Such is life and the pursuits to keep a body looking eternally teenish is folly, even according to life science and evolution.
+Such is life and the pursuits to keep a body looking eternally ‘teenish’ is folly, even according to life science and evolution.

 But what about believers?
-What about those who have been con scribed with Christ’s blood?
+What about those who have been inscribed with Christ’s blood?
 What are we to do with this struggle, because struggle we do!!
 I am telling you, even I feel it.
-Especially when going to church ‘southern style’ where every lady there, with no regard to age, is dressed/painted to the 9’s even during mid-week bible study and I feel out of place with no make-up and wearing jeans.
+There have been churches we attended where every lady there, regardless of age, is dressed/painted to the 9’s even during mid-week bible study and I feel out of place with no make-up and wearing jeans.
+There are Christians who sweat hard to beat their body into a youthful appearance, or beat themselves up with a baseball bat if they don’t have the time or money to beat their bodies into submission.
 Appearances matter, always!
 Even we believers buy into the belief that youth is where beauty lies and we must do whatever it takes to remain beautiful.

-Where should our measure of beauty come from?
+But where should our measure of beauty come from?
+For a Christ-follower, those who have been bought and paid for by the blood of our Savior, Jesus Christ?
 I believe it needs to come from a Biblical foundation with bricks formed through the furnace of sanctification.